caffe2/caffe2.github.io/_docs/intro-tutorial.md

 m = model_helper.ModelHelper(name="my first net")
 ```

-You've now used the `model_helper` to create the two nets we mentioned earlier (`init_net` and `exec_net`).
+You've now used the `model_helper` to create the two nets we mentioned earlier (`param_init_net` and `net`).
 We plan to add a fully connected layer using the `FC` operator in this model next, but first we need to do prep work by creating randomly filled blobs for weight and bias that the `FC` op expects.
 We will reference the weights and bias blobs by name as inputs when we add the `FC` op.

 ```py
 weight = m.param_init_net.XavierFill([], 'fc_w', shape=[10, 100])